Flashcard Factory - How the Game is Played

 Clock Students In

-- Log in with their school Google Account
+- They log in with their Google Account.

-- Enter the Code on the monitor or projector screen
+- Then, they enter the Join Code on the projector screen.

 If students come late, they can still join.
 The code will be displayed on the bottom of the screen throughout the game.